-- 2.2.2 Directive on the assessment of the effects of certain plans and programmes on the environment (SEA Directive)17: - The SEA shall apply to the plans and programmes for which the first formal preparatory act was issued after 21 July 200418.
-The European Commission guidance19 further clarifies the start of the application of the Directive's provisions.
-As stipulated by the Directive, the obligation to carry out an SEA also applies to plans and programmes for which the first formal preparatory act was prepared before 21 July 2004, but which were not adopted until after 21 July 2006. - An SEA report shall identify, describe and evaluate likely significant effects on the environment of implementing the plan or programme, and reasonable alternatives, taking into account the objectives and the geographical scope of the plan or programme20.
+2.2.2 Directive on the assessment of the effects of certain plans and programmes on the environment (SEA Directive):

+The SEA shall apply to the plans and programmes for which the first formal preparatory act was issued after 21 July 2004.
+The European Commission guidance further clarifies the start of the application of the Directive's provisions.
+As stipulated by the Directive, the obligation to carry out an SEA also applies to plans and programmes for which the first formal preparatory act was prepared before 21 July 2004, but which were not adopted until after 21 July 2006.